KCU 192H is undoubtedly one of Kenya's most popular civilian vehicle registration plate numbers today.

 The LX-570 can carry a load of up to 750 kilogrammes, including passengers.

-Its 8.9 inches ground clearance offers the right ride height to take you to any part of the country, regardless how rocky or muddy that place is.
+Its 8.9 inches of ground clearance offers the right ride height to take you to any part of the country.

 The LX-570 is a rugged beauty.
 Its headlight and taillight housing, triple-beam LED headlights, three-row seats, huge dropping grille, magnificent door handles and a semi-aniline cabernet perforated-leather interior backed with the 21-inch alloy wheels make it superior to its peers.

 It comes with an eight-speed automatic gearbox that produces a 360-horsepower and 403 foot-pounds of torque.
-It's a heavy car that can pull very heavy objects.
+It is a heavy car that can pull heavy objects.

 Its other appealing features are its lane departure alert system, intelligent high beams, pre-collision system with pedestrian detection ability and an all-speed dynamic radar cruise control.

 The LX-570's electro-hydraulic suspension system helps in off-road driving.
-Interestingly, the driver has the option of reducing its body lean on pavement by as much as 50 per cent.
+Interestingly, the driver has the option of reducing their body lean on the pavement by as much as 50 per cent.

-Its infotainment is magisterial.
-It comes equipped with JBL premium audio system, 14 speakers and a satellite radio.
-It also comes loaded with a navigation system integrated in a 12.3-inch display screen.
+Its infotainment is a marvel.
+It comes equipped with a JBL premium audio system, 14 speakers and a satellite radio.
+It also comes loaded with a navigation system integrated into a 12.3-inch display screen.

 The LX-570 has a 93-litre fuel tank.
-At the current Sh159 per litre of petrol in Nairobi, it would cost you approximately Sh15,000 to fill it.
+At the current Sh179.3 per litre of petrol in Nairobi, it would cost you approximately Sh16,674 to fill it.

 It consumes a litre of petrol for every five kilometres covered.

 Nairobi to Mombasa, via A8, is approximately 480 kilometres.
-Using the LX-570, you'll need 96 litres of petrol to drive between the two points.
-That means, you'll need some Sh15,300 worth of fuel to shuttle between the two cities at the current pump prices.
+Using the LX-570, you will need 96 litres of petrol to drive between the two points.
+That means you will need some Sh17,212 worth of fuel to shuttle between the two cities at the current pump prices.

-Clearly, this is not a vehicle for the average motorist, and that makes it unattractive to this group of people, who, nonetheless, harbour ambitions to own it someday.
+This is not a vehicle for the average motorist, many who, nonetheless, harbour ambitions to own it someday.

-Its maintenance and repair costs is also high.
+Its maintenance and repair costs are also high.

 Some of its common problems are failure of Remote Engine Start function in extremely cold temperatures, abnormal fan belt noise, distortion when using Bluetooth hands-free system, airbag-related problems and vehicle speed control issues.